corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 The Network Map signing key must be aliased as `NetworkMapLocal` in the configuration.
 {{< /note >}}

-Once the signing is done, the plug-in will return a COMPLETED status immediately.
+Once the signing is done, the plug-in will return a `COMPLETED` status immediately.

-This means that this example does not utilise the async signing completely - so, there will be no `PENDING` status.
+This means that this example does not utilise the asynchronous signing completely - so, there will be no `PENDING` status.
 However, the tracking ID will still be returned and the request can be tracked via the tracking functions.

 ### Other Sample Plugins